neuvector/docs/user/pages/07.reporting/01.reporting/docs.md

 ### SIEM and SYSLOG

 You can configure the SYSLOG server and webhook notifications in the NeuVector console in the Settings -> Configuration menu.
 Choose the logging level, TCP or UDP, and format if json is desired.
+CVE data can be sent individually for each CVE and/or include layered scan results.
+You can also choose to send events to the controller's pod log instead of or in addition to syslog.
+Note that events are only sent to the lead controller's pod log.

 You can then use your favorite reporting tools to monitor NeuVector events.